sutt/p1-front/README.md

 I show these prompts and dicuss them in more detail below in [Best Prompt Detail](#best-prompt-details)

 ## Code Analysis:

+AI-generated code is likely > 98% by lines and 90% by commits.
+The code has become more modularized.
+As I got rid of some of my early debugging tools, using typescript forced me to delete code via `unused-var` build errors.

+#### milestone1

 90 - 95% of code is AI generated, 80-90% of commits are AI generated (manual commits are small one offs so they don't account for many lines).

 Any commit marked "`manual: ...`" is a manual commit.
 Pretty much the rest are AI generated, with commit messages written by AI.